grayoj/geraldmokereke.xyz/content/posts/introduction-to-ai-2019.md

 ### Supervised Learning

-Supervised learning utilizes labeled training data sets to learn the implemented mapping function that converts input variables represented by $(X)$ to an output variable represented by $(Y)$.
-It solves for the value of f in the sample equation; $Y=f(X)$.
-Where $f$ represents the mapping function.
+Supervised learning utilizes labeled training data sets to learn the implemented mapping function that converts input variables represented by \\((X)\\) to an output variable represented by \\((Y)\\).
+It solves for the value of \(f\) in the sample equation; \\(Y=f(x)\\).
+Where \\(f\\) represents the mapping function.
 Regression and classification are products, otherwise demonstrations of the concept of supervised learning which would be covered in a separate paper: Regression in Supervised Learning.
 These models are utilized to predict data from a set of input variables.
-Regression is applied to objects, and real values, while the latter is applied to categorical data.
+Regression is applied to objects and real values, while the latter is applied to categorical data.
 A regression model from samples could predict the following, for instance: The length of an object and speed of a computer.
-The latter could be used to predict certain labels, such as intelligent, genius or stupid.
+The latter could be used to predict certain labels, such as intelligent, genius, or stupid.### Unsupervised Learning

-### Unsupervised Learning

 These models are implemented when there are available input variables within a provided dataset, but the absence of corresponding or related output variables.